DXHeroes/knowledge-base-content/practices/yagni_principle.md

 **Analysis**

-Think if the extra features will be needed sometime soon or are you assuming they may be a part of the distant future.
+Think if you will need the extra features sometime soon or are you assuming they may be a part of the distant future.

 **Planning**